How do I record my presentation?

 All registrants will be able to access both your paper and your Poster PDF from your presentation listing on the mobile app.
 In addition, the Poster PDF will be published as supplemental material to the technical paper in OSA Publishing’s Digital Library.
 All posters will be displayed in a gallery with easy search features by keyword, topic category, and presentation times and a flag displaying any poster presenters available for real-time communication.
 Each poster will have a dedicated page that will open when a poster is selected.
 This dedicated page will include the poster preview and/or poster PDF, as well as an embedded chat window displaying the chat dialog supported by the discord platform.

-Speakers presenting a contributed oral talk or poster will pay a US$ 100 publishing fee.
-Presenters must register and pay the publication fee by 8 September.
-Presenters can register on the FiO/LS Registration Page.
+Speakers presenting a contributed oral talk or poster will pay a USD 100 publishing fee.
+Presenters can register on the FiO LS Registration Page.

-*Please note that registering for the FiO + LS Conference will also allow you to access all live programming, recorded/archived content, and the technical digest for the co-located 2020 OSA Quantum 2.0 Conference.
+*Please note that registering for the FiO LS Conference will also allow you to access all live programming, recorded/archived content, and the technical digest for the co-located Quantum Information Measurement VI Conference.